kirillkovalenko/nssm/README.txt

 If the value data is "Suicide" NSSM will simulate a crash and exit without informing the service manager.
 This option should only be used for pre-Vista systems where you wish to apply a service recovery action.
+Note that if the monitored application exits with code 0, NSSM will only honour a request to suicide if you explicitly configure a registry key for exit code 0.
+If only the default action is set to Suicide NSSM will instead exit gracefully.

 Removing services using the GUI